 Sec.
-34.813. - Violations.
+34.813.
+Violations.

-(a) A violation of this Division is a Class C misdemeanor offense.
-Any persons, firm, corporation or any others acting on behalf of said person, persons, firm or corporation violating or failing to comply with any of the provisions of this Article is subject to payment of a fine not to exceed \$2,000.00 plus court costs.
+(a) A violation of this division is a Class C misdemeanor offense.
+Any persons, firm, corporation or any others acting on behalf of said person, persons, firm or corporation violating or failing to comply with any of the provisions of this division is subject to payment of a fine not to exceed \$2,000.00 plus court costs.
 Each act of violation and each day upon which such violation occurs constitutes a separate offense.
-Additionally, this Article authorizes cumulative enforcement action against repeated or multiple violations under this Article.
+Additionally, this division authorizes cumulative enforcement action against repeated or multiple violations under this division.

-(b) Violations of this Division shall be enforced in accordance with Division 4 of this Article.
-It is unlawful, and shall be considered a violation of this Article, to:
+(b) Violations of this division shall additionally be enforced in accordance with and subject to the remedies in division 4 of this article.